Time (Unix)

 In computing, time is a command in Unix and Unix-like operating systems.
 It is used to determine the duration of execution of a particular command.

 Overview

-time(1) can exist as a standalone program (such as GNU time) or as a shell builtin in most case (e.g. in sh, bash, tcsh or in zsh).
+time(1) can exist as a standalone program (such as GNU time) or as a shell builtin in most cases (e.g. in sh, bash, tcsh or in zsh).

 User time vs system time

 The total CPU time is the combination of the amount of time the CPU or CPUs spent performing some action for a program and the amount of time they spent performing system calls for the kernel on the program's behalf.
 When a program loops through an array, it is accumulating user CPU time.
 Conversely, when a program executes a system call such as exec or fork, it is accumulating system CPU time.

 Real time vs CPU time

 The term "real time" in this context refers to elapsed wall-clock time, like using a stop watch.
 The total CPU time (user time + sys time) may be more or less than that value.
 Because a program may spend some time waiting and not executing at all (whether in user mode or system mode) the real time may be greater than the total CPU time.
 Because a program may fork children whose CPU times (both user and sys) are added to the values reported by the time command, but on a multicore system these tasks are run in parallel, the total CPU time may be greater than the real time.